anhminhnguyen3110/edtech-be/README.md

 - **Final Response**:
     - Once the necessary data is retrieved, and the system generates a complete and well-rounded answer, the final **Response** is sent back to the user.
 This response is accurate, domain-specific, and tailored to the educational context of the query.

-# Intelligent Educational QA Assistant (Low-level Architecture)
+# Intelligent Educational Question Answering Assistant (Low-level Architecture)

 ![image.png](images/image%207.png)